This subject is available under ICMS undergraduate degrees, please click the button below to find an undergraduate course for you.

 Students will also develop an understanding of dual career management and the policies, programs, processes and structures that influence athlete performance, personal development, and transition.
 Key considerations include the management of personal branding, financial literacy, well-being and behaviour, communication and social media strategies.

-a) Critically assess the place of athlete management and representation in the contemporary sports setting.
+a) Critically assess the place of athlete management and representation in the contemporary sport context and theories.

-b) Decide how best to manage an athlete’s brand.
+b) Determine how best to manage an athlete’s health, education, social life and brand in the global sports industry.

-c) Reflect upon the most appropriate skills required in athlete management and representation.
+c) Critically reflect upon the most appropriate skills required in athlete management and representation at specific stages of the athlete development pathway.

-d) Model effective interpersonal communication skills, presentation skills, and personal capabilities, suited for a career in athlete talent management.
+d) Rationalise effective interpersonal communication skills, presentation skills, and personal capabilities, suited for a career in athlete talent management.

 (G)* = Group Assessment